neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/recap-project-2/quiz-app -i
 ```

-Alternatively you can keep working with the Quiz App you built in Recap Project 1.
+Alternatively, you can keep working with the Quiz App you built in Recap Project 1.

 ### Template Overview